 If you can't or don't want to use shims to raise the height, you can also use PVC pipes (more on that below) to extend the leg height.

 There's no need to cut the tabletop yourself.
 You can get a piece of wood cut to size for you at a building supply store.
-The wood does not have to be finished in any way if you are going to cover it with some type of tablecloth.
+You don't have to worry about what the wood looks like if you're going to cover it with some type of tablecloth.
 However, you may want to add a protective finish to help extend the life of your table.

 One huge mistake I made when building my portable folding tables was choosing the least expensive material instead of a more light-weight material.
 My table tops are made of fiberboard.
-They were cheap, but they are extremely heavy.
+They were cheap, but they are outrageously heavy.
 In fact, I can't easily move the tables myself.
 I need my husband's help to move them and get them standing upright.

 Cheaping out on my tabletop material is my biggest regret when it comes to my folding display tables.
-If I were making new folding craft tables today, I'd spend a little more money and get lighter material for the tops so I could handle them on my own.
+If I were making new fold up craft tables today, I'd spend a little more money and get lighter material for the tops so I could handle them on my own.

-Some people insert their legs in lengths of PVC pipes to add height to their folding craft tables.
+Some people insert their legs in lengths of PVC pipes to add height to their portable folding tables.

 PVC pipe over the legs is a less permanent solution than using shims, so if you want to be able to return a table to standard height to use in your craft rom, for example, PVC pipe is a good option.

 Also, if your legs are not hollow (and, therefore, you can't insert shims) PVC pipe is a good solution.

 Making your own folding craft tables is really not a lot of work and not all that difficult.
 You can buy legs online, and you'll have a much better selection than I had when I made my own tables.
-Your table top can be cut at your local building supply store, and you can pick up screws, and PVC pipe while you're there, and you'll have what you need to make a display table that exactly meets your needs.
+Your table top can be cut at your local building supply store, and you can pick up screws, and PVC pipe while you're there, and you'll have what you need to make a custom display table with folding legs that exactly meets your needs.